-The Baal Koreh receives the Aliyah containing the Tochecha and recites the Brocho before and after it.
-He is not called up to the Torah; however, he does receive the Mi Sheberach after.
+The Baal Koreh receives the Aliyah containing the Tochecha, and he recites the Brocho both before and after it.
+He is not formally called up to the Torah, but he does receive the Mi Sheberach afterward.

 The Tochecha is read more quietly and quickly than usual.
 Obviously, one must still hear every single word clearly.